worldpeaceenginelabs/CLOUD-ATLAS.OS/README.md

 ![image](https://github.com/user-attachments/assets/ef465199-8a65-465f-8c84-720b2f166ce3)
 <br><br>

-### **2. Virtual Encyclopedia**
+### 2. Virtual Encyclopedia
-Picture a **3D animated Wikipedia where articles visually roam the globe**, representing their content dynamically.
-Imagine spotting a green giraffe sipping coffee at Starbucks – an anomaly that flags a correction request to the Wikipedia community.
-This feature merges information with interactivity, creating an engaging and immersive way to explore and maintain knowledge.<br>
+Picture a **3D animated Wikipedia** where articles come to life as **interactive objects or scenes roaming the globe**, based on the content of each article.
+Imagine spotting a **green giraffe sipping coffee at Starbucks**—an anomaly that hints at a **factual error or absurdity** in the source Wikipedia article, and automatically **flags a correction request** to the Wikipedia community.
+When we transfer all **6 million+ Wikipedia articles** into 3D objects and scenes for the first iteration, the **interaction between articles will reveal inconsistencies and contradictions**, helping to **flag wrong information** throughout the entire Wikipedia.
+This feature transforms information into a **living, visual experience**—blending **learning, truth detection, and storytelling** in a gamified, immersive world.
+You don’t need to be an expert to help correct the complete knowledge of mankind—you just need **eyes and a brain**.

 ![image](https://github.com/user-attachments/assets/aea1940a-663f-4421-93fe-797b887b82bb)
 <br><br>